Duel: Legislation

 In 1839, after the death of a congressman, dueling was outlawed in Washington, D.C.
 A constitutional amendment was even proposed for the federal constitution to outlaw dueling.
 Some U.S. states' constitutions, such as West Virginia's, contain explicit prohibitions on dueling to this day.
-In Kentucky, state members of the Electoral College must swear that they had never engaged in a duel with a deadly weapon, under a clause in the State Constitution enacted in the 1850s and still valid.
+In Kentucky, the state constitution of 1891, which remains in effect, mandates that all state and local officeholders, attorneys who are members of the state bar and delegates to the Electoral College must swear or affirm that they had never engaged in a duel with deadly weapons, acted as a second in a duel with deadly weapons or otherwise aided or assisted anyone thus offending.
 Other U.S. states, like Mississippi until the late 1970s, formerly had prohibitions on dueling in their state constitutions, but later repealed them, whereas others, such as Iowa, constitutionally prohibited known duelers from holding political office until the early 1990s.

-From 1921 until 1971, Uruguay was one of the few places where duels were fully legal.
+From 1921 until 1992, Uruguay was one of the few places where duels were fully legal.
 During that period, a duel was legal in cases where "an honor tribunal of three respectable citizens, one chosen by each side and the third chosen by the other two, had ruled that sufficient cause for a duel existed".